Macrame Dream Catcher

 A huge symbol of peace and wisdom, the owl and the dream catcher are a strong association.
 For the Native Americans, the owl represented a being that protected against evil spirits during the night.
 As the guardian of the night and the moon, if its feather is placed in a room, it will transmit its knowledge to the occupant while they sleep. 💤

 Her feathers are often used in the composition of amulets and to increase the effects of rituals. 🪶

 Moon Dream Catcher 🌙

-If you are looking for a dream catcher to hang by your bed and are sensitive to the multiple protective benefits it can bring to the quality of your sleep, discover our macramé moon dream catcher.
+If you are looking for a dream catcher to hang by your bed and are sensitive to the multiple protective benefits it can bring to the quality of your sleep, discover our macrame moon dream catcher.
 These adorable creations will give you a feeling of calm and comfort.
-Choose a soft and subdued light to get the most cozy result possible.
+Choose a soft and subdued light to get the coziest result possible.

-The dream catcher has become a very trendy decoration object and can be used to decorate a room as well as a living room.
+The Large Dream Catcher has become a very trendy decoration object and can be used to decorate a room as well as a living room.
 It is the perfect opportunity to complete your decoration in a bohemian spirit !

 - Choosing a selection results in a full page refresh.

 - Press the space key then arrow keys to make a selection.